 Homeowners' associations do help keep property values up.
 But, if you don't want somebody telling you that you're letting your grass get too tall or that you're being too pokey about finishing up a DIY landscaping project, then buying a home where a homeowners' association rules isn't a good idea.

-Bad Neighbors Spoil Backyard Serenity
+Incompatible Neighbors Spoil Backyard Serenity

 Despite the oft-spoken dictum, "Good fences make good neighbors," the fact remains that truly bad neighbors may still find a way to intrude upon the serenity of your backyard oasis and diminish your enjoyment of the great outdoors, even with the best of fences.
 That's why good neighbors are better than good fences.

-The "neighbor factor" is especially pertinent to those who enjoy working in the yard.
+Considering neighbor compatibility is especially pertinent to those who enjoy working in the yard.
 The more time you'll be spending outside in your new yard, the more you'll be exposing your life to your neighbors.

-While you can gain some privacy from neighbors by building privacy screens, be forewarned that the worst types of neighbors would find a way to bother you even if your two yards were separated by the Great Wall of China.
+While you can gain some privacy from neighbors by building privacy screens and fences, be forewarned that the worst types of neighbors would find a way to bother you even if your two yards were separated by the Great Wall of China.
 Fences, after all, can be circumvented, unless you wish to barricade your property and live like a hermit.
 So it pays to interview your prospective neighbors before buying a house.
 If you see any of them out in their yards, offer a friendly hello, and try to get a quick read on their personalities.

 You can tell quite a bit about someone from just a brief encounter.
 Strike up conversations with prospective neighbors about the lawn, flowers, shrubs, and trees growing in their yards, in other neighbors' yards, and on the land that you're thinking of buying.
 Here are some warning signs to look for in such a conversation: